Chapter 17: Shenandoah II: Leadership and Survival

 No doubt, Triet would have laughed at the idea of Dick's power to

 missionary's daughter.
-Many of our own leaders would have laughed too,
+Many of our leaders would have laughed, too, then

 On the 13th, my fellow grunts were yanked out of the field for a

-little rest.
-The unit was first extracted to Lai Khe and then on the
+bit of rest.
+The unit was first extracted to Lai Khe and then, on the

 rather large and secure base named Song Be.
 I believe I stayed in Quan